-"This publication represents an important validation of the VEA technology platform," stated Steven King, president and CEO of Peregrine.
-"We are very excited about the clinical potential of the VEA platform based on the data presented in this publication and unpublished data generated by Peregrine.
-We are continuing with our pre-clinical development of a fully human VEA clinical candidate which utilizes the PEP technology for evaluation in future human clinical trials."
+"We are pleased that the discovery of the PEP molecule has been reviewed in Nature indicating the importance of the earlier publication," said Steven King, president and CEO of Peregrine.
+"We are continuing our pre-clinical development of a fully human VEA clinical candidate which utilizes the PEP technology for evaluation in future human clinical trials."